-Safety tips, warnings or things to be aware of?
+Safety tips, warnings or things to be aware of in Honduras?

-Honduras isn’t the safest place in the world, and you can see it here.
+One of my biggest travel tips for Honduras is to know that it isn’t the safest place in the world, and you can see it here.
 A truck delivering food to a grocery store gets an armed escort, for example.
 Armed guards are always posted outside banks with handheld metal detectors, etc.

 Petty theft is probably the biggest concern.
 Take as little as possible with you and try not to look like a tourist.
 I sometimes carry a decoy wallet, so a would-be robber makes off with frequent flier cards and expired ATM cards instead of the good one, but usually I just take enough cash with me for the day and leave the wallet behind.

 If something doesn’t feel right, trust your instincts.
 Petty theft often happens with a team, so if someone seems to be distracting you for no reason, get out of the situation.
 And be weary of people on motorcycles.
 They often swoop in and out for quick thefts.

 The main thing is being safe at night.
 I did hear gunshots at midnight one night in Copan Ruinas, for example.
 The next day we found out two youths were killed, though they were part of the drug trade.
 Such violence is usually constrained to the bigger cities though.